Configuration Parameters

 {integer}

-Maximum nesting level for archives (zip, rar, and so on) in which other archives may be enclosed (and these archives may also include other archives, and so on).
-The value of this parameter specifies the nesting limit beyond which archives enclosed in other archives will not be scanned.
+Maximum nesting level for archives (.zip, .rar, and so on) in which other archives may be enclosed (and these archives may also include other archives, and so on).
+The value of this parameter specifies the nesting limit beyond which archives enclosed in other archives are not scanned.

 The nesting level is not limited.
 If the value is set to 0, nested objects are not scanned.